-An upper second class honours degree in Psychology, or its equivalent, including research design and statistical methods.
+An upper second class honours degree in Psychology, or its equivalent.
+Your degree must have covered some Statistics and Research Methods modules.

 Months of entry